SyncStream-Org/SyncStream/README.md

 ## Releases

 Client builds are available on the [Releases page](https://github.com/SyncStream-Org/SyncStream/releases).
 Use the version recommended by your server admin for compatibility.
 **We officially support Mac and Windows ONLY.
-Linux is an experimental build where features are not guranteed to work (though we still provide the builds for you).**
+Linux is an experimental build where features are not guaranteed to work (though we still provide the builds for you).**

 ---